 [Page 1 - Title Page]

-It is now a tool that allows quick reference to specific individual sites and which also supplies information relevant to that site.
+The tool allows quick reference to specific individual sites.
 It should allow researchers at whatever professional level to quickly investigate the several sites which characterize Bronze Age Greece.
-These goals include allowing users to have accurate coordinates for sites and to use the DB in follow-on uses.
+These goals include allowing users to have accurate coordinates for sites, to generate reports, and to use the DB in follow-on uses.

 It features an intuitive user-interface that allows for easy exploration of the BA landscape.
 There is a dedicated page for each of the 4400+ sites.
 The DB is accessible in several ways which include a nearly-completed API.
 Those researchers who would like to obtain the full DB should contact me through e-mail.

 This is the central (or 'control') page for the site.
 It provides a variety of search methods for zeroing in on the site(s) you would like to investigate.
 Besides a General Search that allows you to search for any string there are other search types

 - Search by combination of region, ceramic horizon, and type